yadler97/unbelievable-minecraft-mod/README.md

 - break after 100 uses (can be enchanted with Unbreaking and Mending)
 - cannot be used on double blocks like beds, double chests and extended pistons
 - crafted from four copper ingots

+#### Depth Meter
+- visually displays the current depth where the player is located
+- crafted from copper ingots and rubies

 ## Blocks